maxonrow/mxw-sdk-js/docs/getting-started.rst

 Setup
 #####

-How to setup environment & create project
+Learn how to set up environment & create project.

 Installing in Node.js
 ---------------------